Water Softener Installation in Clearwater, FL

 Clearwater's water is supplied by Pinellas County Utilities, which sources water from both the Floridan Aquifer and the Tampa Bay Regional Desalination Plant.
 Groundwater passing through Florida's limestone formations absorbs high levels of calcium and magnesium.
 Clearwater water hardness typically ranges from 17 to 22 grains per gallon, making it some of the hardest municipal water in the Tampa Bay area.

-How much does a water softener cost in Clearwater?
+How often does a Clearwater water softener need maintenance?

 Does Clearwater use chloramine in its water treatment?